Chainscore/pallet-identity/README.md

 # How to build Custom Pallets with Substrate

 # Introduction
 In this tutorial, we will be building a custom pallet using the substrate development framework and FRAME v1.
-Pallet
+We shall start with understanding pallets, FRAME framework.
+Then we will take a look at the substrate pallet temmplate and use that to build our own custom pallet, write test cases, publish using git and add the published pallet to our runtime.

 ## Pre-requisite
 Familiarity with Rust Programming Language

-Knowledge of Substate Framework
+Basic Knowledge of Substate Framework

 ## Pallets
 Pallets are domain-specific runtime modules, which allows us to have a modular design.
 We could add multiple pallets to our runtime.